Sly Stone: Later years

-A few home-studio recordings (most likely from the late 1980s) with Stone's voice and keyboards over a drum machine have made their way onto a bootleg.
-One Stone-penned demo called "Coming Back for More" appears to be autobiographical and includes the verse: "Been so high, I touched the sky and the sky says 'Sly, why you tryin' to get by?'
-Comin' back for more."
-His son, Sylvester Stewart Jr., told People Magazine in 1997 that his father had composed an album's worth of material, including a tribute to Miles Davis called "Miles and Miles."

-On August 15, 2005, Stone drove his younger sister Vet Stone on his motorcycle to Los Angeles' Knitting Factory, where Vet was performing with her Sly & the Family Stone tribute band, the Phunk Phamily Affair.
-Stone kept his helmet on during the entire performance, and was described by one concertgoer as looking a little like Bootsy Collins.
-A film crew doing a documentary on Sly & the Family Stone, later released as On the Sly: In Search of the Family Stone, was at the show and captured this rare sighting on film.
-Stone, according to his web site, is producing and writing material for the group's new album.
-In addition, Stone renamed the group "Family Stone."
+On August 15, 2005, Stone drove his younger sister Vet Stone on his motorcycle to Los Angeles' Knitting Factory, where Vet was performing with her Sly and the Family Stone tribute band, the Phunk Phamily Affair.
+Stone kept his helmet on during the entire performance, and a film crew, conducting a documentary on Sly and the Family Stone later released as On the Sly: In Search of the Family Stone, was at the show and captured this rare sighting on film.

 In 2009, the documentary film Coming Back for More detailed his dire financial situation.
+On August 18, 2009, The Guardian reported that the forthcoming documentary, Coming Back for More by Dutch director Willem Alkema, claims Stone was homeless and living off welfare while staying in cheap hotels and a camper van.
+The film alleges that Stone's former manager, Jerry Goldstein, cut off his access to royalty payments following a dispute over a 'debt agreement', forcing Stone to depend on welfare payments.
+On September 25, 2011, Alkema wrote in the New York Post that Sly Stone was homeless and living out of a white camper-van in Los Angeles: "The van is parked on a residential street in Crenshaw, the rough Los Angeles neighborhood where Boyz n the Hood was set.
+A retired couple makes sure he eats once a day, and Stone showers at their house."

-Stone filed suit against Jerry Goldstein, the former manager of Sly and the Family Stone for $50 million in January 2010.
-The litigation claimed that Goldstein had used fraudulent practices to convince him to deliver the rights to his songs to Goldstein.
-In the suit, he made the same claim about the Sly and the Family Stone trademark.
+Stone had filed suit against Goldstein for $50 million in January 2010, accusing Goldstein of cheating him out of years' worth of royalty payments for the songs he had written.
+He testified that he had not been paid any royalties between 1989 and 2009.
+The litigation further claimed that Goldstein had used fraudulent practices to convince him to give up the rights to his songs, and made the same claim about the Sly and the Family Stone trademark.
 Goldstein filed a countersuit for slander following a rant by Stone at the Coachella Festival.
 In January 2015, a Los Angeles jury ruled in favor of Stone, awarding him $5 million.
-However, in December 2015, a superior court judge ruled that Stone would not be able to collect the royalties because he had previously assigned them to a production company.
+However, in December 2015, the award was overturned when an appellate court ruled that the trial judge had not told the jury to take into account the fact that Stone had assigned his royalties to a production company in exchange for a 50% ownership stake.
+In May 2016, Stone's attorneys appealed that decision.

-On September 25, 2011, the New York Post reported that Sly Stone was now homeless and living out of a white camper-van in Los Angeles: "The van is parked on a residential street in Crenshaw, the rough Los Angeles neighborhood where Boyz n the Hood was set.
-A retired couple makes sure he eats once a day, and Stone showers at their house."